All pet owners want the best for their pets. Our pets are our family and providing what’s best for them is a top priority.

-You’ll find several CBD products for pets that are strikingly similar to those made for humans.
-From CBD pet tinctures to pet treats infused with CBD oil to CBD topicals rubbed directly into the skin, CBD products for pets can be applied in many different ways.
+You’ll find several CBD products for pets that are incredibly similar to those made for humans.
+CBD products for pets can be applied in many different ways–– from CBD pet tinctures to pet treats infused with CBD oil to CBD topicals rubbed directly into the skin.

 Why are so many pet owners so interested in giving their pets CBD?

-While its not exactly clear how CBD works within your pet’s system, it’s suggested that it’s similar to the process that occurs in humans.
+While it’s unclear precisely how CBD works within your pet’s system, it’s suggested that it’s much like the process that occurs in humans.

 Using CBD for Your Pets

-Interested in joining other dog and cat moms and dads who are choosing to give their pets CBD?
-Here’s how to do so as safely as possible.
+Interested in joining other pet parents who are choosing to give their pets CBD?
+Here’s how to do so as safely as possible:

 3 Things to Keep in Mind Before Giving CBD to Your Pet